Norwegian-born Unni Turrettini is a best-selling author, international speaker, loneliness expert, and equity activist.

 Her work is about helping people find deeper connection and belonging, so that they can thrive in their personal and professional lives.
-It is about helping women rediscover their truth, shift to their feminine power, and—ultimately—build a community of support around them.
-It is also about preventing extremism and mass shootings spurred by loneliness, restore trust in leadership, and cultivate a culture of connection and peace.
+It is about helping women rediscover their truth, shift to their true feminine power, and—ultimately—build a community of support around them.
+It is also about preventing extremism and mass shootings spurred by loneliness, restore trust in leadership, and cultivate a culture of connection and belonging.

 Disconnection is the main underlying reason for abuse, selfish leadership, and violence.
 By disrupting global beliefs and challenging mindsets of separation, her goal is to redefine and implement a new type of leadership.